DEVANSH-DVJ/Single-Exposure-Coded-Snapshot/README.md

 # Single-Exposure-Coded-Snapshot

 Implemented Video compressive sensing architecture from the paper on [single shot video](https://www.cs.columbia.edu/CAVE/projects/single_shot_video/) published in ICCV 2011
-Name of the paper: Video from a Single Coded Exposure Photograph using a Learned Over-Complete Dictionary
+Title: "Video from a Single Coded Exposure Photograph using a Learned Over-Complete Dictionary"
 Link to paper: https://www.cs.columbia.edu/CAVE/publications/pdfs/Hitomi_ICCV2011.pdf

 ## Coded Snapshot

-The aim is to get higher temporal gains in video acquisition without a significant loss in spatial resolution.
+The aim is to get **higher temporal gains** in video acquisition without a significant loss in spatial resolution.
 The Single Exposure image is a coded superposition (summation) of T sub-frames within a unit integration time of the video camera.
 It overcomes space-time tradeoff using pre-pixel coded exposure pattern.
 For better reconstruction, there are restrictions on the coded exposure pattern.
 However, here we have assumed a symmetric bernoulli distribution is used for the pattern (**C**).